Spoky03/testownik-react/README.md

 - [x] clean up quiz container because right now it is accesibble with /quiz and /profile/dashboard
 - [ ] add something to display at profile
 - [ ] add goals to display at profile: shadcn graph (dates of users progress will be saved in backend )
+- [ ] add global stats by summing the stats at 00:00 each day and assigning them to todays date
+- [ ] add cron job for this at tasks /\
 - [ ] add contact form
 - [ ] ~~server side frontend build~~